agencyenterprise/aeboilerplate/README.md

 [![aeboilerplate license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/agencyenterprise/aeboilerplate/blob/master/LICENCE.md)
 [![build](https://circleci.com/gh/agencyenterprise/aeboilerplate.svg?style=shield&circle-token=3d749403becdba1c3b622fb512abad50192930b6)](https://circleci.com/gh/agencyenterprise/aeboilerplate)

+We start a lot of projects at [AE Studio](https://ae.studio/), for startups and for big companies like Samsung and Berkshire Hathaway.
+So we decided to take the best stuff out there and put it together in one place to make our future projects kickoff faster.

-AEboilerplate is an opinionated boilerplate developed by [AE Studio](https://ae.studio/) that makes it easier to create a full-stack React/Node Typescript project.
+AEboilerplate is an opinionated boilerplate that makes it easier to create a full-stack React/Node Typescript project.
 It includes independent client and API structures in the same repository, ready to run and deploy with a neat and tidy base.

 ## Installation

-Have your new project up and running going through the following process.
+Have your project up and running by going through the following process.

 - Make sure you have installed
   - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)